DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 </div>
 </p>

 The Auditory Mismatch Negativity (MMN) Task (v.11.29.23) is designed to assess early speech sound processing in infants, incorporating rigorous quality control procedures to ensure data integrity and reliability.
-This task measures auditory evoked potentials and examines neural habituation and dishabituation by capturing differential responses to standard ("ba") and deviant ("da") stimuli.
+This task measures auditory evoked potentials and examines neural habituation and dishabituation by capturing differential responses to standard and deviant stimuli.

 The resulting MMN difference wave, also known as the Mismatch Response (MMR), reflects auditory discrimination and the amplitude/latency has been associated with a range of developmental outcomes, including language ability ([Choudhury & Benasich, 2011](https://doi.org/10.1016/j.clinph.2010.05.035)), temperament and personality traits ([Gurrera et al., 2001](https://doi.org/10.1016/S0006-3223(00)01067-2); [Marshall et al., 2009](https://doi.org/10.1111/j.1467-7687.2008.00808.x)), internalizing problems ([Reeb-Sutherland et al., 2009](https://doi.org/10.1111/j.1469-7610.2009.02170.x)), externalizing and attention problems ([Gumenyuk et al., 2005](https://doi.org/10.1016/j.neulet.2004.10.081)), as well as neurodevelopmental conditions such as autism ([Lepistö et al., 2005](https://doi.org/10.1016/j.brainres.2005.10.052); [Schwartz et al., 2018](https://doi.org/10.1016/j.neubiorev.2018.01.008)) and reading difficulties/dyslexia ([Leppänen et al., 2010](https://doi.org/10.1016/j.cortex.2010.06.003); [Norton et al., 2021](https://doi.org/10.3389/fnhum.2021.624617)).

-**Task Details**:
+#### Task Details
-Standard ("ba") and deviant ("da") auditory stimuli are presented hile a video is played on an iPad to serve as a visual distractor (brightness set to maximum, in airplane mode, and unplugged).
+Standard ("ba") and deviant ("da") auditory stimuli are presented while a video is played on an iPad to serve as a visual distractor (brightness set to maximum, in airplane mode, and unplugged).
 The task may be paused if breaks are needed.
 The `.wav` files for the auditory stimuli are 196 ms long for the “ba” stimulus and 198 ms long for the “da” stimulus.

+See [HBCD Study Protocols - EEG](https://hbcdstudy.org/wp-content/uploads/2023/06/EEG-Parameters.pdf) for additional details.

 ### Video Resting State (RS)
 <p>